 The steps after this are for providing an idea of what should be expected to be done on your end before you request the CNAME feature on your subdomain.
 However, the actual instructions sent to you may vary.

 - Once the CNAME setup has been done you will receive a confirmation via email.
 Then you can create the CNAME record in your DNS server.
-Here is an example of how it would be done on the DNS server configuration provided by your hosting provider.
-You should fill the target IP address with the one provided from Convert.

 - After this, the tracking requests for your project go to that domain and set back cookies.
 You should be able to track visitors more efficiently utilizing first-party cookies as part of your testing.